-Our finding of a statistically significant in the maximum RVA.P between groups indicates that relative velocity in the A-P direction does reflect the skill level of seoi-nage (Figure 7).
-The RVA.P rapidly increased in the top-elite athletes from when the tori's pivot foot was in contact with the mat (ca. 50% mark) to when both the tori's feet were in contact (100% mark), whereas that in the sub-elite athletes drove themselves toward the uke more quickly during the kuzushi/tsukuri phase, suggesting that this quicker forward movement in the latter half of the kuzushi/tsukuri phase may enable top-elite athletes to complete seoi-nage before the opponent responds defensively.
+Our finding of a statistically significant in the maximum RVA-P between groups indicates that relative velocity in the A-P direction does reflect the skill level of seoi-nage (Figure 7).
+The RVA-P rapidly increased in the top-elite athletes from when the tori's pivot foot was in contact with the mat (ca. 50% mark) to when both the tori's feet were in contact (100% mark), whereas that in the sub-elite athletes was smaller and increased earlier.
+Thus, the top-elite athletes drove themselves toward the uke more quickly during the kuzushi/tsukuri phase, suggesting that this quicker forward movement in the latter half of the kuzushi/tsukuri phase may enable top-elite athletes to complete seoi-nage before the opponent responds defensively.
 These biomechanical features may differentiate the skill of seoi-nage between top-elite and sub-elite judo athletes.

-The overall angular velocity of the body part lines, particularly $AV{Arm}$ , demonstrated different timing in the appearance of peaks between the top-elite athletes and the sub-elite athletes at lease the sub-elite athletes athletes at lease the sub-eli the top-elite athletes, particularly the time lag in the rotation between the lower and upper body, may delay the opponent's defensive reaction because clear and sufficient sensory and visual signals would not be clearly broadcast, increasing the chance of successfully throwing the opponent.
+The overall angular velocity of the body part lines, particularly ${\sf AV}{\sf Arm}$ , demonstrated different timing in the appearance of peaks between the top-elite athletes and the sub-elite athletes the top-elite athletes, particularly the time lag in the rotation between the lower and upper body, may delay the opponent's defensive reaction because clear and sufficient sensory and visual signals would not be clearly broadcast, increasing the chance of successfully throwing the opponent.